haroonsin/gobreak/README.md

 siRNA Treatment Analysis Tool
 ```

-### RNA Progression Visualization Project
+### siRNA Progression Visualization Project

 #### Description

+This project aims to visualize siRNA progression into nucleus boundaries. \
+siRNA and nucleus are dyed with blue and red dyes respectively. \
+Metrics are collated using data captured over various time intervals. \
-This project aims to visualize RNA progression metrics over time using various data visualization techniques in Python.
-The dataset used includes intensity data, progress data, and more, collected at specific time points.
+Data is then plotted using various data visualization techniques in Python.

 #### Input Data Format

-The expected dataset should be in a ZIP format containing folders with names corresponding to the time points (e.g., 0, 1, 3, 6).
+The expected dataset should be in a ZIP format containing folders with names corresponding to the time points (e.g., 0, 1, 3, 6). \
 Each folder should contain a montage.tif file, which comprises different layers such as:
 - Red channel
 - Blue channel
 - RGB merged layer